linyuxuanlin/Wiki_MkDocs/docs/es/DockerCompose-镜像编排工具.md

 ## How to Use Docker Compose

-Usually, we create a `compose.yaml` file (in older versions, it was `docker-compose.yml`, and it's still compatible) and place it in a directory named after the application, like `web/compose.yaml`.
+In general, we create a `compose.yaml` file (the older version is `docker-compose.yml`, which is also compatible) and place it in a directory named after the application, such as `web/compose.yaml`.

 To run this program, simply execute the `docker compose up` command in this directory to start the services according to the configuration in the YAML file.
-(You can run it in the background by adding the `-d` parameter.)
+(You can run it in the background by adding the `-d` parameter).

 To stop the running application stack, use `docker compose down`.

 ## Writing Docker Compose Files

-The default way to open Docker Compose is by creating a YAML format file, usually named `compose.yaml`.
-Below is a template example that includes all available parameters (though not all of them are necessarily required):
+The default way to use Docker Compose is to create a YAML-formatted file, usually named `compose.yaml`.
+Here is a template example that includes all available parameters (although you don't necessarily have to use them all):

 ```yaml title="compose.yaml"
 version: "3"